observablehq/framework/examples/loader-python-to-zip/src/index.md

 <div class="note">

-To run this data loader, you’ll need python3 and the requests, pandas, json, zipfile, io, and sys modules installed and available on your `$PATH`.
+To run this data loader, you’ll need python3, and the requests and pandas modules, installed and available on your `$PATH` (json, zipfile, io, and sys are part of the python3 standard library).
 We recommend setting up a virtual environment, for example using:

 - `$ python3 -m venv .venv`
 - `$ source .venv/bin/activate`

+Install the requests and pandas modules (included in requirements.txt):

+- `$ pip install -r requirements.txt`

 </div>